Tesla or Edison?

 What actually happens is that you will be placed in an imaginary situation, say, a “Meet & Greet,” with a friendly local (a bot).
 You will be given options of what you can say in a standard back-and-forth conversation.
 For example, you can pursue an interaction by saying, “¡Hola!” back to a stranger who is trying to get to know you, or you can click “Adios” to extricate yourself from the scenario.

-This feature resembles a choose-your-own-adventure game in a chat environment.
+This feature resembles a choose-your-own-adventure game in a chat environment, and while it doesn’t allow for the most spontaneous conversation, it definitely doesn’t hurt.
 It is only available with the later levels of major languages, though.

 This is a chatbot that focuses on grammar and parts of speech.